ArthurGareginyan/best-preloader/readme.txt

 ****

-"Best Preloader" is one of the personal software projects of [Arthur Gareginyan](https://www.arthurgareginyan.com).
+"Best Preloader" is one of the own software projects of [Space X-Chimp](https://www.spacexchimp.com).

 **License**